Itinerary

 - Meals

-- Breakfast, Dinner (Farewell dinner at a restaurant in Lisbon with regional cooking)
+- Breakfast, Dinner (Farewell dinner at a restaurant in Lisbon devoted to regional cooking, with wine and good cheer to toast your travels)

 - Accommodation